jiangcuo/Proxmox-Arm64/README.md

 https://mirrors.apqa.cn/proxmox-edge/unofficialiso/proxmox-ve-arm64_7.3-1.iso

-If you are using u-boot device, you can install proxmox-ve from repo.
+If you are using u-boot device or failed with iso, you can install proxmox-ve from repo.

 Head to the wiki page to learn more.